Sheldon Brown photo

 The "capacity" of a particular derailer model is the largest range of sprocket sizes it can handle:

-For front derailers, when the derailer is mounted high enough to clear the largest chainwheel, there is a certain minimum size that you need for the smallest ring so that the chain won't be dragging over the bottom of the front cages.
+For front derailers, when the derailer is mounted high enough to clear the largest chainwheel, there is a certain minimum size that you need for the smallest ring so that the chain won't be dragging over the bottom of the front cage.
 Different front derailers have different capacities depending on how tall their cages are.
 It is expressed in a number of teeth, which is the difference between the largest and smallest chainwheel.
 For instance, a 52/42/30 crank set would call for a front derailer with a minimum 22 tooth (52-30) capacity.

 Front derailers are also designed to be used with a certain size for the largest chain ring.
 The curvature of the outer cage plate is matched to this size.
-If you use a different size big ring, capacity may be reduced.
-If the big ring is substantially smaller than the derailer is designed for, shifting precision will suffer.
+If you use a different-sized big ring, capacity may be reduced.
+If the big ring is substantially larger than the derailer is designed for, shifting precision will suffer.
 If the big ring is much smaller than the derailer is designed for, it may shift OK, but you are likely to have to "trim" the front derailer as you shift the rear derailer to the extremes.

 For rear derailers, the capacity relates to the amount of chain slack the derailer can take up, and is equal to the front range (22 in the example above) plus the rear range.
 Thus, if you have a 52/42/30 crank set, and a 12-28 (16 tooth difference) cluster, the total capacity required would theoretically be 38 teeth (22 front difference + 16 rear difference).